josevnz/Streamlit/MONITORING.md

-# Using Streamlit to display your data
+# Using Streamlit to monitor your infrastructure

 [Streamlit](https://streamlit.io/) is an [Open Source](https://github.com/streamlit/streamlit) data visualization framework written in Python.
 It is aimed to data science, finance, machine learning and any other discipline that requires to display data that can be obtained programmatically.